Is this Compostable? A Guide to Understanding Compostable Products

 I think the responsibility lies with the manufacturers of the products as well as local governments.
 Both entities should be responsible for educating the general public about proper disposal.
 In addition, perhaps adding labels such as “not naturally biodegradable” or “suitable for commercial composts only” could bridge the educational gap.

 Let’s look at an analogy.
-If the government redefines what jay-walking is, and doesn’t educate the general population of the new regulations, how can they expect people to abide by the law?
-Likewise, if consumers are not educated about compostable products, how can they be expected to responsibly dispose of them?
+If the government redefines what jay-walking is, and doesn’t educate the general population of the new regulations, how can they expect you to abide by the law?
+Likewise, if you’re not educated about compostable products, how can you be expected to responsibly dispose of them?

 Are there any compostable products that biodegrade naturally or quickly?